- Portable Games

 It's a nerve gas, fast-acting too!

-Norse quickly began to run in the opposite direction of the gas.
+Norse quickly began running in the opposite direction of the gas.

-Heavy partitions began to close one after another behind him.
+Heavy partitions began closing one after another behind him.
 The trapped gas was going nowhere fast.

 Norse ran desperately.
 Then he passed through the gap of the final partition and arrived at what could be the very back block of the castle.

 There was no sign of Zombies, monsters or the poison gas there.

 Holding the shotgun, Norse advanced again.